HowToSD/ComfyUI-Pt-Wrapper/docs/fine_tuning_hugging_face_models_for_classification.md

-# Fine-tuning Huggning Face models for classification
+# Fine-tuning Hugging Face models for classification

 You can use **ComfyUI-Pt-Wrapper** to fine-tune Hugging Face's pretrain models for text classification, such as sentiment analysis on a movie review dataset.